wsydney76/craft-contentoverview/README.md

             - limit (?int, number of entries to show)
             - info (?string|array, object template(s) to render in addition to the title)
             - popupInfo (?string|array, object template(s) to render in an information popup)
+            - infoTemplate (?string, path to a twig template inside the projects templates folder.
+Will be called with an entries variable)
             - imageField (?string, name of the image field to use)
             - layout (?string, (list (default)|cardlets|cards|line)
             - scope (?string, whether drafts should be shown, drafts|provisional|all, default: only published entries will be included)
             - ownDraftsOnly (?bool, if true and scope is defined: show only drafts created by the current user)
             - status (?string|array, see [docs](https://craftcms.com/docs/4.x/entries.html#status)
             - allSites (?bool, true = display (unique) entries from all sites)